ACCESS-NRI/model-release-condaenv/README.md

 ### Environment Directory Structure

-Each conda environment should have the following files under its subdirectory in `environments/`:
+Each conda environment has a subdirectory in `environments/` with the same name as the environment.
+There should be the following files in each subdirectory `:

 - **`environment.yml`**: The conda environment file